locnnil/workshop/docs/tutorial/index.rst

 .. tip::

-   Since :samp:`golang` is the only workshop in the project, it can be omitted from most :samp:`workshop` commands.
+   Since :samp:`golang` is the only workshop in the project, it can be omitted from most :command:`workshop` commands.
    For :ref:`exec <ref_workshop_exec>`,
    a name or a separator (:samp:`--`) is required to avoid ambiguity.
    The above command can also be written as: